The Three Big B2B Challenges … and Solutions for 2022

 Video is evolving, moving from highly-scripted productions to on-the-spot segments that get to the point.
 This reflects the popularity of TikTok and Instagram Reels, which engage viewers through creative, short segments.
 Using new and existing assets shortens the production process considerably, allowing marketers to create quickly and communicate often.

-As we dig into 2021, we are at an advantage in that we have had time to adjust and experiment with our new normal.
+As we dig into 2022, we are at an advantage in that we have had time to adjust and experiment with our new normal.
 We are now are better positioned to pivot and adapt to changes when needed.
-I’m confident that by continuing to think of our customers first – and how best to engage and serve them – we can emerge from 2021 stronger than ever.
+I’m confident that by continuing to think of our customers first – and how best to engage and serve them – we can grow stronger than ever this year.

 P.S.
 Need help eliminating sales friction or creating authentic video segments and virtual experiences?
 Give me a call and I will be happy to help you find the best solutions to help grow your business for the new year – and beyond.